Table of Contents

 ELEVATE Wellness Center is a holistic treatment provider, which means that we take into account all the underlying needs of the person receiving care and seek the root causes of addiction in each client.
 Our multidisciplinary team carefully assesses the core issues of each person and then uses a collaborative model to provide treatment with our skilled team of physicians, nurses, and master leveled clinicians.

 ELEVATE Wellness offers holistic, individualized treatment programs starting with medical detox in Pasadena.
 Our highly experienced and trained treatment team will work with you to diagnose, assess and treat substance abuse or misuse disorders and any co-occurring psychiatric or medical conditions.
 Our programs are tailored to meet your specific needs to achieve the best possible outcome.
-To learn more about our medical detox program or any of our other services, please contact us at 855-778-8668 for a free and confidential consultation.
+To learn more about our Pasadena detox program or any of our other services, please contact us at 855-778-8668 for a free and confidential consultation.